A Good Hurt vs. Pain: An Introduction to Understanding Pain

 Tony Ingram, Physical Therapist, B-boy dancer (Google it!) has a brilliant “Pain Education” section on his website www.bboyscience.com.

-Paul Ingraham, science writer and retired Registered Massage Therapist, has written an excellent piece “Pain Is An Opinion,” which I also heavily recommend you have a look at.
+Paul Ingraham, science writer and retired Registered Massage Therapist, has written an excellent piece “Pain Is Weird,” which I also heavily recommend you have a look at.

 You should not rely on the information in this article as an alternative to medical advice from your doctor or other professional healthcare provider.
 If you have any specific questions about any medical matter you should consult your doctor or other professional healthcare provider.
 If you think you may be suffering from any medical condition you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information in this article.